 DOE, through its Office of Chief Counsel, provides legal and policy guidance to staff concerning DOE matters, investigations and litigations.
 At times, DOE will provide public guidance through, among other things, its Enforcement Manual as well as advisories on self-reporting, cooperation, and remediation.

 DOE also houses the CFTC’s whistleblower program.
 Administered by the CFTC’s Whistleblower Office, the program provides monetary incentives as well as retaliation protections to individuals who come forward to report possible misconduct.

 The Commission must authorize all enforcement actions, and the CFTC has the power to bring such actions either administratively (before administrative law judges or other appointed presiding officers) or in federal court.
 Learn more about developments involving the CFTC’s enforcement program:

-Gretchen Lowe, Chief Counsel
+Gretchen Lowe, Principal Deputy Director and Chief Counsel

 Rick Glaser, Deputy Director